aminariafar/Implementation-and-Comparison-of-Conventional-Generative-Models/README.md

 ---

-📚 Made for education — guiding students through the landscape of generative modeling with practical experiments on MNIST.
+📚 The project aims to provide insight on the landscape of generative modeling with practical experiments on MNIST.